todaywasawesome/leaksignal/README.md

 kubectl -n istio-system get pods kubectl -n istio-system logs istio-ingressgateway-abc123
 ```
 In all cases you should see messsages with "leaksignal" in the logs.
 Use those to understand if things are setup correctly.
-Note that you may see messages like `createWasm: failed to load (in progress) from https://ingestion.app...` if loading the wasm file remotely.
+Note that you may see messages like `create Wasm: failed to load (in progress) from https://ingestion.app...` if loading the wasm file remotely.
 This is a known issue and the wasm filter is functioning properly.

 ### View Metrics (Prometheus & Grafana)
 Prometheus is capable of ingesting LeakSignal metrics.
 You can configure your policy to alert on specific data types to detect spikes in emission of data or edge cases like the signature of a known RCE.
-(If you don't have or want to use Prometheus skip to the next step)
+(If you don't have or want to use Prometheus skip to the next step).

 Here's an example from our [k8s test environment](https://github.com/leaksignal/testing-environments) where grafana displays LeakSignal metrics from prometheus: